brodriguezmilla/foir/README.md

-# foir
+# Freedom of Information Requests in the Region of Waterloo
-Freedom of Information Requests in the Region of Waterloo The Waterloo Region strives to be open, transparent and accountable to citizens.
+The Waterloo Region strives to be open, transparent and accountable to citizens.
 Through a number of projects and initiatives, the Region is empowering citizens to become more engaged and to access government information. https://www.regionofwaterloo.ca/en/regional-government/open-government.aspx

 One of those initiatives is Open Data.
 With this, the Region shares its data for everyone to use and republish with few restrictions.
 The data is provided in machine-readable format.